FellippeHeitor/InForm/README.md

 ## USAGE

 Install InForm-PE and QB64-PE side-by-side in their own directories.
 There is no need to copy InForm-PE files to the QB64-PE directory.

-The following directory setup is recommended.
+> The following directory setup is recommended

 ```text
 <some-drive-or-directory>